Woodville, South Australia

-Woodville is a suburb of Adelaide, situated about 8 km north-west of the Adelaide city centre.
+Woodville is a suburb of Adelaide.
+It is situated about 8 km north-west of the Adelaide city centre.
 It lies within the City of Charles Sturt.
 The postcode of Woodville is 5011.
 Woodville is bound by Cheltenham Parade to the west, Torrens Road to the north, Port Road to the south and Park Street to the east, excluding the area of the former Cheltenham Park Racecourse, now the suburb of St Clair.
 The population was 2,180 at the 2021 Australian census.

 The Church of St Margaret of Scotland, on the corner of Port and Woodville Roads, is a state heritage-listed building, and there are many other buildings of historical and architectural significance.

 History

 19th century

 Before the colonisation of South Australia in 1836, the indigenous Kaurna people lived on the land now called Woodville.

 The Woodville area is believed to have been settled by Europeans because it was more or less halfway between the Adelaide city centre and Port Adelaide.
 According to historian Geoff Manning, the name was descriptive of its then environment, with many trees in the vicinity.
 However, he also noted that there was a Woodville village in Derbyshire, England.

+St Margaret's Anglican Church, Woodville Road.

 The first building recorded was an inn called "Halfway House", which opened in 1839, near the site of the later Woodville Hotel.
 In 1878, a spring was discovered alongside the inn.
 The town was laid out in 1849.
 The commercial centre was along Port Road, with Woodville Road then called Main Street.
 Woodville was a part of the District Council of Hindmarsh until 1975.

 By 1853, Woodville consisted of 24 houses, a forge and a wheelwright's shop.
 The Woodville Post Office opened around March 1856, but was definitely established by 1858.

 In 1854, John Bristow Hughes (of Bundaleer Station) bought a residence called St Clair.
 Under his ownership, it became one of the largest mansions in Adelaide at that time.
 Hughes added an underground kitchen, a second storey, and the entire ground floor was converted into a ballroom.
 The home was demolished and replaced by the St Clair Recreation Centre in 1962, which is itself locally heritage listed on account of its modernist architecture and being South Australia's first major youth centre and indoor sports stadium.

 Hughes also built the Church of St Margaret of Scotland in 1855.
 He chose the name in memory of his late wife Margaret, but Augustus Short, Anglican Bishop of Adelaide, would not allow him to name it after her.
 After some delay, the men reached a compromise and, in February 1856, the church was consecrated in honour of both Margaret Hughes and the patron saint, St Margaret of Scotland.

 Woodville railway station opened in 1856, and Woodville Primary School and the Institute opened in 1878.